apschera2023uzk/MWR_fast_forward_operators_and_LBLs/README.md

 - Analyze observational data from ground-based instruments and radiosondes.
 - Quantify model performance under various assumptions of atmospheric homogeneity.

+## How to setup the Code:

+1. Download RTTOV-gb code from here: https://nwp-saf.eumetsat.int/site/software/rttov-gb/ and put it in your home directory ~/
+2. Download git of pyrtlib: https://github.com/SatCloP/pyrtlib and put it also into your home directory ~/

 ## Scope of the Repository

 This repository provides: